Posted in Things To Do In Alaska

 Savage River Shuttle Unofficial Tour

 We’re going to let you in on a little secret.
-There are free shuttle buses that follow similar routes to the paid tour bus.
-The Savage River Shuttle does a 2-hour loop through Denali National Park, departing from Denali Visitor Center Bus Stop and the Wilderness Access Center.
-You’ll miss the commentary from professional naturalists, but odds are decent that your shuttle driver is a wealth of information about the area’s history and wildlife.
+There are free Denali shuttle buses available.
+The Savage River Shuttle does a two-hour loop through Denali National Park, departing from the Denali Visitor Center Bus Stop and the Wilderness Access Center.
+You’ll miss the commentary from professional naturalists, but odds are decent that your shuttle driver has a wealth of information about the area’s history and wildlife.
 You can also jump out at various stops along the way for a picnic or a walk on one of the many trails.

 Restaurants